werbasinnotec/eventstore/Readme.md

 const es = require('innotec-eventstore');

 const options = {
+  maxEventsbyAggregateID: 300,                // Optional - Defines the max count of events by a aggregateID.
+Over this the system will create a snapshot.
   eventsCollectionName: 'events',             // Optional - The collection name for the events
   snapShotCollectionName: 'snapshots',        // Optional - The collection name for the snapshots
   transactionsCollectionName: 'transactions', // Optional - The collection name for the transactions